Meet Brooklyn, our beloved Grief Therapy Dog. Brooklyn arrived at DeMoney-Grimes, a Funeral Home on Thursday, March 20, 2014.

 Because canines are visually oriented, they can understand body language much better than they can the spoken word.
-For this reason, Randy and his staff will be mastering hand signals for Brooklyn’s guidance in order to best serve their clients in the funeral home setting when verbal commands would be inappropriate.
-The language of hand signals that both Brooklyn and the staff will become proficient in will also build trust and communication between Brooklyn and her team at DeMoney-Grimes.
-Through communicating in this way, their relationship will be built on a solid foundation, which will provide the best possible environment for Brooklyn to transfer that love and devotion to the families that the funeral home staff takes great pride in assisting.
+For this reason, Randy and his staff have mastered hand signals for Brooklyn’s guidance in order to best serve their clients in the funeral home setting when verbal commands would be inappropriate.
+The language of hand signals that both Brooklyn and the staff became proficient in also builds trust and communication between Brooklyn and her team at DeMoney-Grimes.
+Through communicating in this way, their relationship has been built on a solid foundation, which provides the best possible environment for Brooklyn to transfer that love and devotion to the families that the funeral home staff takes great pride in assisting.

-After all training has been completed, Brooklyn will be able to seamlessly become part of the DeMoney-Grimes team.
-She will be introduced to grieving clients upon their arrival at the funeral home to make preliminary arrangements for their loved one.
+After all training had been completed, Brooklyn seamlessly became part of the DeMoney-Grimes team.
+She is introduced to grieving clients upon their arrival at the funeral home to make preliminary arrangements for their loved one.
 The family will also be able to choose whether they would like to have Brooklyn be present at the visitation and funeral service for their loved one.
 If the family chooses to not have Brooklyn in attendance, their wishes will be fully respected and accommodated as well

-As the new “bark-person” of DeMoney-Grimes Paws and Remember Pet Cremation Services of Whitley County and Pet Remembrence Company, Randy and the staff will be able to provide grieving families with the healthy and meaningful support they need after the loss of a pet in such a tangible way.
+As the official “bark-person” of DeMoney-Grimes Paws and Remember Pet Cremation Services of Whitley County and Pet Remembrance Company, Randy and the staff provide grieving families with the healthy and meaningful support they need after the loss of a pet in such a tangible way.
 DeMoney-Grimes Paws and Remember understands that the devotion, unconditional love, and constant companionship that a pet offers to individuals and families is one of the unique gifts that can be experienced in life.
-The staff of the funeral home has always been committed to providing pet owners with a variety of services and support to honor the life of their pet in a personal and heartfelt way, and Brooklyn’s services will be a welcome addition to the DeMoney-Grimes team of professionals.
+The staff of the funeral home has always been committed to providing pet owners with a variety of services and support to honor the life of their pet in a personal and heartfelt way, and Brooklyn’s services are a welcome addition to the DeMoney-Grimes team of professionals.